biothings/mygeneset.info/README.md

 MyGeneset.info is a web API for accessing gene set data.

-## Setting up and running BioThings Hub
+## Setting Up and Running BioThings Hub

 #### 1. Pre-requisites: